Com 441 D01 Soc Media & Comm Eng: TR 2 – 3:15, Dr. Knight

-Not-for-profit and community-based organizations rely on strategic digital communication to create positive social change.
-Students will gain in-depth knowledge of communication theories and practices while conducting research projects with local organizations through the Beautiful Social Research Collaborative.
-Those who complete this course will know how to apply a variety of social media theories and practices to help organizations achieve their communication goals.
-Students in the course will actively participate as a member of a project team to complete projects with clients in the Greater Philadelphia area and, from time to time, beyond.
-Local travel is required. *Instructor Approval Required.
+Not-for-profit and community-based organizations rely on strategic digital communication to create social change.
+Students in this course gain in-depth knowledge of communication theories and practices while conducting research projects with local organizations through the Beautiful Social Research Collaborative.
+Students in the course actively participate as a member of a project team to complete projects with a non-profit client.

 This course will provide students with an overview of the history of subcultural theory and youth culture’s relationship with mass media.
 Classroom content will offer an examination of a range of subcultures along with the theoretical considerations that have offered an academic perspective of youth culture throughout the last four decades.
 Media framing and the media attention of various subcultures will be explored and investigated.

 Com 473 D03 Netflix: The Class: MWF 2:30 – 3:20pm, Dr. Murphy

 This course focuses on Netflix to teach students about the rise of streaming media as a cultural paradigm both in the United States and abroad.
 We will investigate some of the strategies behind Netflix’s development as a producer of original programming and as an international streaming service.
 In the process, we will use Netflix to discuss some of the most important questions surrounding our everyday use of the media, including ownership over television and film; uneven access to streaming services and content libraries; algorithmic culture, content curation and personalization, audience construction, and contemporary marketing strategies.